-For small babies, remember that quality fabric - preferably something organic and soft - will feel much more comfortable and they will be less likely to want to take them off.
+For newborns or babies younger than 12 months, remember that quality fabric - preferably something organic and soft - will feel much more comfortable and they will be less likely to want to take them off.
 For toddlers who are exploring and walking, more durable socks with a non-slip sole are more ideal.

 Tricks For Parents To Keep Baby's Socks On